 Supporting Children & Young People in North Yorkshire

-The aim of the service is to improve outcomes for children and young people’s mental health by strengthening the range of mental health support available to children and young people.
+The aim of the Compass Phoenix service is to improve outcomes for children and young people in relation to their emotional wellbeing and mental health by strengthening the range of mental health support available to children and young people.

-- Support to schools to develop a whole school approach towards emotional and mental well-being through the delivery of training.
+- Support to schools to develop a whole school approach in relation to emotional wellbeing and mental health through the delivery of training.

 - Professional Consultation to school and college staff, providing advice and guidance on emotional wellbeing and mental health to help make sure that children and young people get the right support at the right time in the right place.

 - Our BUZZ US text messaging service.

 - Our dedicated team help young people to make sustainable lifestyle changes in order to improve their long-term health, resilience and emotional wellbeing, reduce risk to themselves and others and equip them to reach their potential.

 We also work with school and college staff to build their confidence and knowledge of approaches to support the emotional and mental health needs of the children and young people.